gawh/interpreter/README.md

 `[-512]` using assembly, the first value of this buffer is returned and removed from the buffer.
 If the buffer is empty, the value 0 will be returned.

-If the `getkey` module is installed, the interpreter will automatically use this advanced method of reading keyboard input.
+This advanced keyboard behaviour will be enabled if the `getkey` module is installed, and the `--keyboard` flag is passed.